 Right-of-use assets are depreciated by the Company basically using the straight-line method.
 If the lease transfers ownership of the underlying asset to the Company by the end of the lease term or if the cost of the right-of-use asset reflects that the Company will exercise a purchase option, the Company shall depreciate the right-of-use asset from the lease commencement date to the end of the useful life of the underlying asset.
-Otherwise, the Company shall depreciate the right-of-use asset from the lease commencement date to the end of the lease commencement date to the ease term.
+Otherwise, the Company shall depreciate the right-of-use asset from the lease commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.